 |

-4 Days in Paris: How to Plan the Perfect Paris Itinerary
+4 Days in Paris: A Perfect Itinerary (for First Timers)

 Sound good to you?
 Let’s get into it.